 Healthy magnesium levels are vital for stress management and sleep primarily because this mineral helps your brain produce neurotransmitters that induce sleep and reduce stress.
 Magnesium also helps the body produce melatonin a hormone that supports sleep.
 If you are stressed out then taking a bath with Epsom salt is an effective solution.
 Stress decreases magnesium levels and increases adrenaline levels.
 While Epsom salt breaks up and dissolves in warm water, thus allowing magnesium to promote a reproduction of energy cells in your body.
 To de-stress and get some sleep add one cup of Epsom salt to warm bath water, soak in it for 20 minutes, three times a week.

 2. Alleviates Pain, Reduces Swelling

 You can also get Epsom salt in pain relief soaking bath that you can use the same way as mentioned above.
 In fact, Epsom salt is well-known for its ability to reduce pain and swelling which is why a lot of people report that baths with this salt improve symptoms of fibromyalgia and arthritis.

 As you probably assume, magnesium is the primary “culprit” for these effects since a vast majority of people with fibromyalgia and arthritis are deficient in this mineral.
-Magnesium helps regulate pH levels in the body, thus helping people with different kinds of aches and pains to reduce stiffness, inflammation, and pain sensation.
+Magnesium helps regulate pH levels in the body, thus helping people with different kinds of aches and pains in reducing stiffness, inflammation, and pain sensation.